rust-lang/rust/src/doc/rustc-dev-guide/src/parallel-rustc.md

 # Parallel Compilation

 Most of the compiler is not parallel.
 This represents an opportunity for improving compiler performance.

-Much effort has been put into parallelizing `rustc`, but it is still pretty early days for this work.
+As of January 2021, work on explicitly parallelizing the compiler has stalled.
 There is a lot of design and correctness work that needs to be done.

 One can try out the current parallel compiler work by enabling it in the `config.toml`.